InterMW/Inter.Device/README.md

 # How to run

-Clone this repository and run with `dotnet run --project Application/Application.csproj`
+Clone this repository and run with `dotnet run --project Application/Application.csproj`.

+There is a demo project for testing changes.
+To use, run the above command to start the server, then (in a separate window) run `dotnet run --project Demo`.

 ## General information